 - Large, tent-like space, to be used for dinners, performances, and other multi-faith gatherings

 - Gathering spaces for retreats in a contemplative environment

 - Advanced information and communication technologies and space for permanent and traveling displays

 - Enhanced broadband internet services to support electronic learning

 - Office space for programming and administrative staff

-Our speakers are available to make a presentation to your church, synagogue, mosque, civic or community group.
-Please use this form to request a speaker for your group.
+Tri-Faith’s expert speakers are available to present to your church, synagogue, mosque, or community group.